pingswept/me30-website/content/logistics/notes.md

 Exercise: measure time to lift around 0.5 kg of water 0.5 m.
 Measure current and voltage.
 Estimate power in, power out, and efficiency.
 (Turns out efficiency is only 10% or so.
 I guess gearbox friction is terrible, and effiency is generally bad at low speeds.)

-## (2021) Class 6: MOSFETs

-### Motor measurements, episode 1

-Measure the resistance of your DC gearmotor's coils.
+Exercise: Measure the resistance of your DC gearmotor's coils.
 Then, hook it up to 12 V with alligator clips and measure its no-load current.
 (The current will be relatively high, around 100-150 mA, because the gearbox friction is already loading your motor.)

-## Class 5:
+## Class 6:

-### Kicad practice, Kicad Q&A, intro to transistors
+### Intro to transistors

-Kicad practice with an in-class exercise to make the layout for a push-button motor supply PCB that would work in tandem with the Project 1 PCB (on the same breadboard).
-See Exercises.

-Kicad Q & A session using shared doc to crowd source answers

 ### Low power and high power: BJTs
 ### The geography of electronics